chiffa/BioFlow/dev_log.rst

  - TODO: [USABILITY] Add an option for the user to add the location for the output in the auto-analyse

- - TODO: [USABILITY] Improve the progress reporting Move the INFO to a progress bar.
-The problem is that we are working with multiple threads in async environment.
-This can be mitigated by using the `aptbar` library
-    - TODO: single sample loop to aptbar progress monitoring
-    - TODO: outer loop (X samples) to aptbar progress monitoring
-    - TODO: move parameters that are currently being printed in the main loop in INFO channel to DEBUG channel

  - TODO: [SANITY] Docker:
     - Add outputs folder map to the host filesystem to the docker-compose